 The benefits of accommodating breastfeeding at work

 A progressive and we would add reasonable employer might think about going well beyond this though.
-It would certainly make the return to work easier and if you cannot provide a room you could look at providing a longer lunchtime so the mother could go home or is there another business in the building that has a spare room?
-Making life easier at a time when it is really hard will be appreciated and you will benefit with increased loyalty.
-However do warn others that the milk stored in those cute bottles is not for the tea and coffee!
+It would certainly make the return to work easier and if you cannot provide a room you could look at providing a longer lunchtime so the mother could go home.
+Perhaps there is another business in the building that has a spare room?
+Making life easier during a difficult time will be appreciated and you will benefit with increased loyalty.
+However do warn others that the milk stored in those cute bottles is not for tea and coffee!

 Breastfeeding and the gender pay gap

 A policy like this may also feed into reducing the gender pay gap.
 Despite there having been equal pay legislation for over 45 years, females are paid 18% less than their male counterparts, on average.
 The reasons for this are complex, but one of them could be described as the “motherhood penalty”.

 This involves all the challenges that a mother may face on their return to work after having a baby: the time away from the workplace (which may extend far beyond maternity leave), juggling childcare, and breast feeding, among others.

 The government has been bringing in more proactive measures to try and reduce the gender pay gap.
 In April, gender pay cap reporting was introduced for large companies.
 Where a gap exists, they may wish to explain it publicly.
 Policies that support breast feeding could be helpful in closing the gender pay gap and in showing that a company is taking the issue seriously.

 In 2017 charity Maternity Action published a Manifesto of its own called Protect Maternity Rights.
 In it, they called for the retention rates of pregnant women to be included in gender pay gap reporting, and for it to become a legal right for women in the UK to breastfeed in the work place.